Changissnz/selfinterest/README.md

 laugh on the futilities of life, the man marries someone "of his kind" to fulfill a ethno-cultural mannerism, the woman likewise, and both become so terribly unhappy about what love and marriage is from their experience.
-Passion is a personal matter for self-interest to use.
+Passion is a personal matter for self-interest to act on.
 Temptation, fixation on the purpose, and obsessions of the most unhealthy kind are how passion drives the self.
 Self-interest is a container if not a utilizer of passion, and the self being one